earchibong/devops_projects/reverse_proxy.md

 # AWS CLOUD SOLUTION FOR 2 COMPANY WEBSITES USING A REVERSE PROXY TECHNOLOGY

 ### Introduction

+A reverse proxy is a server that sits in front of web servers and forwards client (e.g. web browser) requests to those web servers.
+In effect, it acts as a load balancer.
+This means different apps can be served under the same hood.

 This project demostrates how a secure infrastructure inside AWS VPC (Virtual Private Cloud) network is built for a particular company, who uses WordPress CMS for its main business website, and a Tooling Website for their DevOps team.
 As part of the company’s desire for improved security and performance, a decision has been made to use a reverse proxy technology